A new 3-D printing technique creates solid objects using rays of light

 The CAL process involves more than just light and gooey resin.
 Researchers write that the printing begins with a computer model of a 3-D object, which is fed into a digital video projector.
 The machine beams the images into a rotating cylinder that is full of the synthetic resin, the article states.

-The video is projections are perfectly synchronized with the cylinder’s rotation, the article states.
+The video projections are perfectly synchronized with the cylinder’s rotation, the article states.

-“As the container rotates, the pattern that’s projected changes, so over time the amount of light that each point receives can be controlled,” Hayden Taylor at the University of California, Berkeley, told the Guardian.
+“As the container rotates, the pattern that’s projected changes, so over time the amount of light that each point receives can be controlled,” Hayden Taylor at the University of California at Berkeley told the Guardian.
 “Spots that receive a lot of light solidify, while those that do not remain liquid.”

 “The CAL approach has several advantages over conventional layer-based printing methods,” the article states.
 “Printing 3-D structures around preexisting solid components is also possible with our approach.
 CAL is scalable to larger print volumes, and is several orders of magnitude faster, under a wider range of conditions, than layer-by-layer methods.”